Last Updated on November 16, 2023

 I recommend this delicious Pumpkin Soup to kick-start Thanksgiving dinner.
-It’s like the Pumpkin Spice Latte of soups… I make it for my dinner or take a vat of it as a hostess gift when I’m a guest.
+It’s like the Pumpkin Spice Latte of soups… I make it for my dinner or make it as a hostess gift when I’m a guest at a potluck.
 Everyone loves it.
 It’s low in calories but loaded with vitamins and fiber, too!
 It’ll fill you up without filling you out and doesn’t put a big strain on the digestive system, either.

 I make a gigantic batch so I’ll have plenty for the weekend to fill up on instead of leftovers.

 Tip 5) Moderate Moderation with the 80/20 Rule